 The Snæfellsnes Peninsula

-From Borgarnes, Route 54 branches off west past Borg á Mýrum through the sparsely populated Mýrar district, a region of low-lying plains and bogs with a few small lakes, heading for the southern coast of the Snæfellsnes Peninsula, a rugged yet beautiful arm of the Icelandic west coast that juts out into the Atlantic between Faxaflói bay and Breiðafjörður.
-The north and south coasts are divided one from the other by a string of spiky mountains which run down the spine of the peninsula and culminate in the magnificent Snæfellsjökull, a glacier at the land’s westernmost point.
-Towns – and regional buses – are mostly confined to the north coast, where harbours are good and plentiful, and it’s from picturesque Stykkishólmur, far and away the best place to base yourself on the peninsula, that boat trips can be made across to the peaceful island haven of Flatey.
-From here a road runs west round the tip of the peninsula via uneventful Ólafsvík, though, if you’re keen to head straight for the glacier, aim for the south-coast township of Arnarstapi where snowmobile tours of Snæfellsjökull can be arranged.
-Remember that it’s the south coast which more often than not bears the brunt of the moisture-laden low-pressure systems that sweep in from the Atlantic, emptying their load here rather than over the mountains on the north coast.
+For a classic Snaefellsnes trip, Route 54 branches off west from Borgarnes past Borg á Mýrum and through the sparsely populated Mýrar district, a landscape of low-lying plains, bogs, and small lakes.
+The road leads toward the southern coast of the Snæfellsnes Peninsula, a rugged arm of Iceland’s west coast that stretches into the Atlantic between Faxaflói bay and Breiðafjörður.
+The peninsula’s north and south coasts are split by a spine of jagged mountains that culminates in Snæfellsjökull, the magnificent glacier at the western tip.
+Towns and bus connections are mostly on the north coast where harbours are plentiful, and picturesque Stykkishólmur is the best base for the peninsula, with boat trips across to the peaceful island of Flatey.
+From Stykkishólmur, the road continues west around the tip via Ólafsvík, while those heading straight for the glacier can aim for Arnarstapi on the south coast, where snowmobile tours on Snæfellsjökull can be arranged.
+Keep in mind that the south coast often catches the Atlantic’s moisture-laden weather systems first, so conditions here can be wetter than on the north coast.

 Hiking in western Snæfellsnes